sum and product of roots of a quadratic equation

 Mathematically as; x2 – (α + β)x + αβ = 0

 Sometimes, you may be required to find the sum and product of the roots of a quadratic equation without solving the equation right away.
-This article will give you a detailed step-by-step guideline on finding the sum and product of roots of quadratic equations easily.
-Ensure to follow all the steps accordingly.
+This article will give you a detailed step-by-step guide to finding the sum and product of roots of quadratic equations easily.
+Ensure that you follow all the steps accordingly.

 How To Find The Sum and Product Of Roots Of Quadratic Equations

-For you to find the sum and product of roots, you must be aware of the formula.
+You must know the formula to find the sum and product of roots.
 We can derive the formula as follows:

 Given that α and β are the roots of a quadratic equation ax2 + bx + c = 0, we can proceed to make the coefficient of x2 unity by dividing through with the coefficient of x2